 It’s a pleasant number, very much in tune with late 1966, but wasn’t distinctive and didn’t hit with radio even after Columbia purchased full-page ads in the trade papers.
 Amazingly enough, it didn’t even make top 40 on New York’s big rock stations, WMCA and WABC; this is something I find hard to believe could have occurred without having been caused by some weird subterfuge.
 “Please Don’t Ever Leave Me” barely made top ten in any markets.
 It topped out at #50 on the Record World chart, #50 on Cashbox, and #59 in Billboard.

 Did Columbia think the single was too weird, too progressive, too out-there?
 Did someone pull a favor and get “their” tune put out on the 45 instead?
-While I have contacted both Don Dannemann of the Cyrkle recall the reasons for the change, and producer John Simon has not responded to my request for comment.
+Neither Don Dannemann nor Mike Losekamp of the Cyrkle recall the reasons for the change, and producer John Simon has not responded to my request for comment.

 The next Cyrkle 45 was “I Wish You Could Be Here,” issued in early 1967.
 A strong song, but perhaps not a perfect single due to its hushed tone and acoustic instruments, it also failed; after a strong beginning, the chance at super-stardom was gone.
 Each single they released charted lower than the previous one, despite their quality, and the group essentially ceased to exist by the end of the year.

-Here is “I’m Not Sure What I Wanna Do,” as mixed in mono.
+Here is "I'm Not Sure What I Wanna Do" in its original, and more powerful, mono mix.